A master plan for the revival of the Karachi Circular Railway

 billion for the construction of 14 kilometres from Tower to Karimabad.

-environmental effects since it uses the existing rail corridor and
+effects since it uses the existing rail corridor and the extensions

-the extensions are on very wide road alignments.
-The proposed KCR network
+are on very wide road alignments.
+The proposed KCR network will

-will link almost all of Karachi's low, lower middle and upper middle
+link almost all of Karachi's low, lower middle and upper middle income

 Engineer Zaheer Mirza, head of ECIL, suggests that one station (perhaps